-To start their Cup campaign, Arsenal had ran roughshod over Sheffield United in the 3rd Round, Macdonald providing four of the five Arsenal goals on the day.
-Wolverhampton proved more bothersome, but again it was Macdonald to the rescue, scoring the 2:1 winner in the 90th minute.
+To start their Cup campaign, Arsenal had ran roughshod over Sheffield United in the 3rd Round.
+Macdonald provided four of the five Arsenal goals on the day.
+Wolverhampton proved more bothersome.
+Again it was Macdonald to the rescue, scoring the 2:1 winner in the 90th minute.
 Walsall were disposed of easily enough, 4:1.
 Their fellow Third Division outfit Wrexham managed to pull level at 1:1, but in the end were sent home all the same, 3:2.
 A Macdonald brace at Stamford Bridge ensured the semi-final win over Leyton Orient, 3:0.

 Early chances on either end

 Arsenal kick off and, within the first move up the field, earn a free-kick by the left corner flag.
 Liam Brady’s outswinging cross with his left is cleared for a corner by Kevin Beattie.
 Brady takes it again from the opposite side, this time in a short combination with Alan Hudson.
 It works wonders, as Hudson finds David O’Leary at the near post.
 But, falling backwards, O’Leary can’t quite get it on target.